datavana/Jlpigraf.jl/README.md

 The Relational Article Model is a nested structure.
 For example, an *article* contains *sections* with one or more *items*, that refer to a *property*.

-The following example shows how to extract genre information for the movies with methods from Julia's DataFrame-Package.
+The following example shows how to extract genre information for the movies with the methods `subset` and `innerjoin` from Julia's DataFrame-Package.

 Firstly, identify the relevant *sections* and join them to *items* of the 'categories' type.
 ``` julia